 Often, Perkins says, a private equity firm will outsource administration simply due to a lack of manpower, especially when it might need the resources for more important functions.
 Investor demand for independence and institutional-level infrastructure are also motivating factors.
-Plus, Perkins acknowledges that LPs do appreciate what a third party brings to the fund by keeping the books and records at arm’s length.
+Plus, Perkins acknowledges that limited partners appreciate what a third party brings to the fund by keeping the books and records at arm’s length.

 It’s important to carefully consider all angles when making the decision to outsource fund administration.
 Fund managers should think critically about what functions they might want to keep in-house, and which ones make sense to outsource.
 Of course, fund managers should examine the third-party administrator’s policies, technology and values to ensure alignment.

-Whether due to increased regulation, cost concerns or growing needs of investors, it’s clear that outsourcing fund administration is a trend that’s here to stay.
+Whether due to increased regulation, cost concerns, a talent shortage or the growing needs of investors, it’s clear that outsourcing fund administration is a trend that’s here to stay.

 How can we help?

 The contents of this article are intended for informational purposes only.
 The article should not be relied on as legal or other professional advice.
 Neither Vistra Group Holding S.A. nor any of its group companies, subsidiaries or affiliates accept responsibility for any loss occasioned by actions taken or refrained from as a result of reading or otherwise consuming this article.
 For details, read our Legal and Regulatory notice at: http://www.vistra.com/notices .
 Copyright © 2023 by Vistra Group Holdings SA.
 All Rights Reserved.